ARU1-TEAM/Ubuntu-complete-install/README.md

  - Select "Erase disk and install Ubuntu" (be carful, this option only works if you want to install the os on an empty disk , otherwise select the other option).
  - Select your regiion
  - Choose your name, computer's name, username and password.
+ - Once the installation is finished, restart your computer.

 ### Install primary packages